-This statistic highlights Caterpillar’s Revenue Breakdown by End-Market from 2016 onwards, split between Construction Industries, Energy & Transportation, Financial Products, and Resource Industries, reported on a quarterly basis from 2016 onwards
+This statistic highlights Caterpillar’s Revenue Breakdown by End-Market, split between Construction Industries, Energy & Transportation, Financial Products, and Resource Industries, reported on a quarterly basis from 2016 onwards

 Caterpillar’s Revenue Breakdown by End-Market